buhrmi/buhrmi/README.md

 # Hi there

-I'm a a web developer working in real estate.
+I'm a a web developer working in real estate but would rather do something with music.

 ## Work Projects